vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 * Maintenance windows for work alerts where I'm primary: I can set these up when the appointment time is confirmed.
-Generally, set the maintenance window to start two hours prior to the start and end five hours after the end.
+Generally, set the maintenance window to start four hours prior to the start and end four hours after the end.

-* Overrides for me for services where I rotate with others: Try for the override to be a full-day override covering at least two hours prior to the start and four hours after the end of the appointment.
+* Overrides for me for services where I rotate with others: Try for the override to be a full-day override; if a full day isn't possible, try covering at least two hours prior to the start and three hours after the end of the appointment.

 * Work calendar events and Slack reminders: I should clear out as much as possible, and then after that be particularly careful in the 2-3